unkarelian/final-response-processor/README.md

 - Watch the wand icon spin to confirm processing is in progress
 - Re-run the wand as many times as you need on the same message
 - If edits fail, double-check your prompts and make sure the model emits the expected tags
-- For fast QA passes, pair a lightweight model first, then hand off to a heavier rewrite model